GuiTeK/FonGuard/README.md

                 "aws_secret_access_key": "...", // AWS secret access key associated with the access key ID above.
                 "bucket_name": "fonguard", // Name of the bucket in which to upload the attachment (e.g. picture for motion trigger).
                 "key_prefix": "img" // Prefix to use for naming the files in the bucket.
 The full filepath will be {PREFIX}{DATETIME} where {DATETIME} is yyyy-MM-dd'T'HH:mm:ss.SSSZ.
             }
-        ],
-        "phone_mms": [
-            {
-                "id": "send-to-iphone", // Unique string ID of the action used for logging and referencing the action in the rules section.
-                "recipient_phone_number": "+33712345678" // Phone number of the recipient (both international and local phone number formats work).
-            }
-        ],
-        "phone_sms": [
-            {
-                "id": "send-to-iphone", // Unique string ID of the action used for logging and referencing the action in the rules section.
-                "recipient_phone_number": "+33712345678" // Phone number of the recipient (both international and local phone number formats work).
-            }
         ]
     },